-An estimated 75% of people with I/DD live at home with family and most families receive few or no services and face long waiting lists for needed supports.
-Families of young children with disabilities continue to face obstacles to finding and keeping high quality, inclusive child-care.
-As a result, families often lose jobs, lose income, and face financial challenges, in addition to not receiving necessary supports for their children to meaningfully participate in appropriate programs.
-Children with disabilities remain less ready to learn in school because they cannot access the same early care and education programs as their peers.
-Beyond childhood, life-long caregiving for individuals with disabilities, without support or assistance, has long-term negative economic, health, and social impacts on the well-being and quality of life of families.
-Families with relatives who have developmental disabilities are more likely to live in poverty than other families.
-Women, providing the bulk of informal caregiving, often juggle caregiving and employment.
-As people with disabilities are living longer, siblings are playing increasingly important roles across the lifespan and frequently assume primary caregiving responsibilities when aging parents are no longer able.
-Currently, nearly 900,000 people with I/DD are living with aging caregivers (over 60 years of age), a population rapidly growing and in great need of supports and services.
+Across the nation, the vast majority of people with I/DD live at home with their families.
+Families are broadly understood to include relationships of blood, marriage, or choice.
+These families often receive few services and lose jobs and income as they try to meet their family members' needs.
+In addition, families of children and adults face the lack of necessary supports for their family member to meaningfully participate in appropriate programs and employment.
+Life-long caregiving for individuals with disabilities, without support or assistance, has long term negative economic, health, and social impacts on the well-being and quality of life of families.
+As people with disabilities are living longer, siblings and other family members are playing increasingly important roles across the lifespan and frequently assume primary caregiving responsibilities when aging parents are no longer able.
+The rapidly growing population of aging caregivers is in great need of supports and services.
 Given our nation's fiscal challenges, it is likely that greater numbers of individuals with I/DD will be living with their families for longer periods.